paul-duvall/100-days-of-code/log-r2.md

 Today's Progress:
 Review / Learn:
 - Complete the Custom HTTP library project in Javascript from the beginning
-- Also on JS from beginning, watch videos about promises, the fetch API, arrow functions
+- Also on JS from beginning, watch videos about promises, the fetch API, arrow functions, async and await
 - Watched some videos about HTTP

 Project:
 Thoughts:

 Link(s) to work
-1. Custom HTTP library project - https://github.com/paul-duvall/javascript-practice
+1. Custom HTTP library projects - https://github.com/paul-duvall/javascript-practice